bhoomika-padala/ShadowFox/Level1/Calculator/README.md

 The application uses a menu-driven interface and validates user inputs for robustness.

 ## Features

-- Modular code with separate methods for each operation
 - Input validation with exceptions handling wrong or invalid input
 - Proper handling of edge cases (e.g., division by zero, roots of negative numbers)
 - Results formatted to 2 decimal places where applicable